jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > But the pale flame yet burns in our breasts.

-the key difference being that no flame burns in childe harold's breast — so much of this poem seems to be about how unmoved he is by what he sees. the passages following this one refer to him as *“a youth so raw / Nor felt, nor feigned at least, the oft-told flames”* and describe his heart as *"seeming marble ...
+The key difference being that no flame burns in Childe Harold's breast — so much of this poem seems to be about how unmoved he is by what he sees.
+The passages following this one refer to him as *"a youth so raw / Nor felt, nor feigned at least, the oft-told flames"* and describe his heart as *"seeming marble ...
 Now masked by silence or withheld by pride."*

 ---